 Anna Laurine Kornum

-Born 1978 in Aarhus, Jutland.
-An academic, painter, author, and illustrator.
-Formally educated in biology and philosophy at the University of Copenhagen.
+Kornum (1978.) is an academic, painter, author, and illustrator.
+Born in Aarhus, Jutland, formally educated in biology and philosophy at the University of Copenhagen.
 Kornum’s work spans from scientific/ anatomical illustration to book covers.
 In 2016 her graphic short story ‘A Mind Bomb’ was featured in Heavy Metal Magazine.
 ‘My Mind’s Eye’ (2022) is her Danish debut novel.
 It was awarded Best Danish Horror publication and won the Danish comic award, the Ping Prize for Best Debut.
+Her second novel, The Poppy Fields Paradox came out in May 2024.
+She is currently working on her third novel.

 www.facebook.com/annakornum/